Nkethaeus/RestoPin/README.md

 ## Usage

-To use visit the website, you need to have XAMPP already set up and imported the `restaurant` SQL database to phpMyAdmin.
-After that, simply open your browser and type `localhost/RestoPin/` in the address bar.
+To access the website, ensure that XAMPP is properly installed and the `restaurant` SQL database is imported into phpMyAdmin.
+Then, open your web browser and navigate to `localhost/RestoPin/` in the address bar.

 ## Group Members